The Pacaya Samiria National Reserve

-Although the main reason for the area’s protection was to conserve the lake wildlife and Titicaca’s communities, another benefit was to allow managed tourism in the area.
-Tourism has since been used to help the Uros communities with tourists buying different souvenirs, food, and other products from the locals.
+A main reason for the area’s protection was to conserve the lake wildlife and Titicaca’s communities.
+However, another benefit was to allow managed tourism in the area with an aim to benefit local people.

 The Allpahuayo Mishana National Reserve

-Positioned close to Iquitos city in northern Peru, the Allpahuayo Mishana National Reserve is famous for its high amount of endemic white-sand bird species.
+This protected area is close to Iquitos city in northern Peru.
+The Allpahuayo Mishana National Reserve is famous for its high amount of endemic white-sand bird species.
 In addition to white sand forests, you can find a diversity of other habitats, such as floodplain forests and swamp forests.

-You can hire a guide at the information center near the reserve entrance to help spot some of the fantastic animals living inside the protected area.
-They will also help to point out the different habitats where you find the 145 species of mammals, the 100 or so different reptiles and amphibians, and the 475 different bird species.
+You can hire a guide at the information center near the reserve entrance.
+Your guide will help you spot some of the fantastic animals living inside the protected area.
+They will also help to point out the different habitats.
+The reserve protects 145 species of mammals, 100 or so different reptiles and amphibians and 475 different bird species.

 The Cordillera Azul National Park

-The Cordillera Azul National Park protects tropical montane forest on the eastern slope of the Andean mountain range.
-It covers an impressive area over 1.3 million hectares including lowland forest and entire mountains.
+The Cordillera Azul National Park protects tropical montane forest on the eastern slope of the Andes.
+It covers an impressive area, over 1.3 million hectares, including lowland forest and entire mountains.

 The Tumbes National Reserve

-Located near the border with Ecuador, Tumbes National Reserve covers just over 70,000 hectares and protects wildlife living in the hilly dry tropical forest of the region.
-The animals and plants here evolved in a different environment to their tropical rainforest and montane forest cousins.
+Located near the border with Ecuador, Tumbes National Reserve covers around 70,000 hectares of habitat.
+The reserve protects wildlife living in the hilly dry tropical forest.
+The animals here evolved in a different environment to their tropical rainforest and montane forest cousins.

 Despite the grand size of the park and its incredible diversity of wildlife, the Tumbes National Reserve is relatively close to the city of Tumbes.
-Portions of the area have remained more or less untouched for centuries, which is one of the reasons as to why it’s so full of wildlife.
+Portions of the area have remained more or less untouched for centuries.

 The Cutervo National Park

-There are some excellent trails in the park where you can enjoy fantastic views and walks in the palm tree forests to see a variety of different birds.
-When you reach the higher areas, you can enjoy beautiful lakes, grasslands, and incredible views.
+There are some excellent trails in the park.
+On these you can enjoy fantastic views.
+You can also walk the palm tree forests to see a variety of different birds.
+When you reach the higher areas, you can enjoy beautiful lakes, grasslands and beautiful scenery.